yihui/yihui.org/content/en/2022-12-21-github-discussion.md

 September this year).

-To encourage people to write to me publicly whenever possible, and assure people that I'm not missing, I have created a Github discussion board at [github.com/yihui/yihui.org](https://github.com/yihui/yihui.org/discussions).
+To encourage people to write to me publicly whenever possible, and assure people that I'm not missing, I have created a GitHub discussion board at [github.com/yihui/yihui.org](https://github.com/yihui/yihui.org/discussions).
 You are welcome to ask me anything and discuss everything with me there, e.g., cooking, badminton, gardening, books, career, psychology, philosophy, and of